Skip to contents

 [character(1)]

-A prefix for the thrown error message, if check is not TRUE and error is TRUE.
+A prefix for the thrown error message, only relevant if error is TRUE.

 Value

-TRUE if check is TRUE.
-If check is not TRUE, depending on error:
+TRUE if check is TRUE (or any element in check is TRUE, if check is a list) .
+Else, depending on error:

 • If error is TRUE, throws an error.